 Developing mission shaped diocesan structures

 We will make mission our organising principle, transitioning our organisational structure from function-shape to mission-shape, revitalising deaneries as communities of mission and ministry and putting ‘People in Ministry’ as the central purpose of all our structures.

 We will use the learnings of the pilot programs and the review of theological education to shape the future, fostering best practice in clergy and lay leadership and promoting continuing professional learning.

-View the Archbishop's message produced for Melbourne Synod 2011 and 2012 below.
+View the Archbishop's messages produced for Melbourne Synod 2011 - 2013 below.